woman laying on red light therapy bed

 How Soon After Surgery Can You Use Red Light Therapy?

-Days 0 to 3: Immediate post-operative phase
+Days 0 to 3: Immediate Post-Operative Phase

-Days 3 to 7: Early recovery phase
+Days 3 to 7: Early Recovery Phase

 From around day three, as acute swelling begins to stabilise, some clinicians begin introducing gentle red light therapy.
 Sessions should be short, at a conservative distance, and positioned to avoid direct contact with fresh incisions or open wound sites.
 The C-section research began treatment at 12 and 24 hours post-surgery, suggesting that for some procedures, even earlier use under clinical guidance may be appropriate.

-Weeks 1 to 4: Active recovery phase
+Weeks 1 to 4: Active Recovery Phase

 Continued use beyond the acute phase supports ongoing scar remodelling, tissue resilience, and residual inflammation.
 For cosmetic procedures, consistent use through the first three to six months meaningfully improves the final appearance of scars.
 A programme of ten or more sessions over this period is commonly recommended for optimal outcomes.